 Flora and Fauna Guarantee Act 1988

-The Flora and Fauna Guarantee Act 1988 (FFG Act) is the key piece of Victorian legislation for the conservation of threatened species and communities and for the management of potentially threatening processes.
+It is the key piece of Victorian legislation for the conservation of threatened species and communities and for the management of potentially threatening processes.

 The FFG Act places importance on prevention to ensure that more species do not become threatened in the future.
 The Act emphasises the importance of cooperative approaches to biodiversity conservation and recognises that all government agencies and the community need to participate in the conservation effort.

 The Act's objectives aim to conserve all of Victoria's native plants and animals.
 Discover more about the FFG Act below.

 a. to guarantee that all taxa of Victoria's flora and fauna, other than taxa specified in the Excluded list, can persist and improve in the wild and retain their capacity to adapt to environmental changes; and

 b. to prevent taxa and communities of flora and fauna from becoming threatened and to recover threatened taxa and communities so their conservation status improves; and

 c. to protect, conserve, restore and enhance biodiversity, including -